ppushpanayagam/API_Test_Interest_Calculator/README.md

         4. Cucumber HTML reporter will be generated for each test run
         5. Framework implemented with global config to enable it to use it for different environment
         6. TAG strategy used to segregate the test run based on the requriements
-        7. Utilised Lint to check the code quality
+        7. Utilised eslint to check the code quality
         8. Test run configured through bash file and it can be configured in CI CD to run
         9. Cucumber.JS runner has been configured to customise the test runner
+        10. Schema validation performed with other validation points
+        11. Reusable REST helper function for API calls and assertions